aar9nk/final-project-JWD4/task-8/README.md

 ## Description

-In this task, we'll _persist_ (ie: save) our tasks to LocalStorage, so that we can load them again the next time we visit our page.
+For this task, we'll _persist_ (ie: save) our tasks to LocalStorage, so that we can load them again the next time we visit our page.

 ## Walkthrough